PlayForm/Run/README.md

 inn -r D:\Developer .git git fetch upstream
 ```

-Specify a `--parallel` argument or `-p` if you would like to run functions in
+Specify a `--parallel` argument or `-p` if you would like to run commands in
 parallel.
 Default is sequential.

 ```sh